We can help you

 CSASS support line volunteer, Nov 2018

-We provide comprehensive training for every volunteer, which involves group and support sessions, and regular reviews.
+Training is designed to give you the skills to confidently carry out your role.
+For roles involving direct work with survivors, training will also help you support and listen to people who contact us, and learn about issues such as the impact of sexual violence, trauma and domestic abuse.
+There are also group and support sessions, and regular reviews.
 The commitment required at this initial stage of volunteering for CSASS is quite intense, and might involve weekend training as well as evening sessions.